Framework-R-D/phlex-design/doc/appendices/definitions.rst

     Indexed family
         A collection of elements identified by an index from an index set.

+        The term family is often used as a shorthand for indexed family.
+        In *art* there was no direct representation of families.
+        However, the sequence of *Events* processed by a given job is an example of a family of data cells.
+        In a single *art* module, the sequence of event data products looked up by the module across all events is an example of a family of data products.

     Integration test
         A test that verifies the behavior of multiple system components working in concert.